Tell your friends:

 What is required of the Lakota children in their homes on campus?

 Each child has responsibilities they are required to do.
 These include home upkeep, cooking, washing dishes, setting the table, laundry and living within a budget.
 Each family unit has regular home meetings to discuss home matters.
-The youth are also taught respect for other residents as well as good grooming and hygiene.
+The youth are also taught respect for other residents as well as basic life skills.

 What do the American Indian children do when they are not in school?

 We have a recreation program offering individual and group activities such as swimming, basketball, volleyball, football and track.
 The recreation center houses a gym, game room and swimming pool.
-The younger children take advantage of an indoor roller skating rink.
-In the homes, there is a variety of games and toys for the children's use as well as bicycles, roller blades, etc.
+In the homes, there is a variety of games and toys for the children’s use as well as bicycles, roller blades and skateboards.

 How are the medical needs of the children met?

 Children are treated at our healthcare center, where we have a part time physcian and two full time nurses on staff.
-All childcare workers are trained to deal with minor health problems and have studied basic first aid and CPR.
+All childcare workers are trained to deal with minor health problems and are certified in basic first aid and CPR.

 Does St. Joseph's Indian School have a substance abuse program for the children?